Lifestyles of the Rich and Socialist: From Chavez to Castro, leaders who lived the high life

 Romania

-Nicolae Ceaușescu, dictator of the Socialist Republic of Romania from 1965 to 1989, claimed his government would aid in "the moulding of the new man and the promotion of socialist ethics and equity."
+Nicolae Ceaușescu, dictator of the Socialist Republic of Romania from 1965 to 1989, claimed his government would aid in "the molding of the new man and the promotion of socialist ethics and equity."

 CLICK HERE TO GET THE FOX NEWS APP